 I once dreamed of walking down the Main Street of a beautiful city.
-The storefronts along each side were filled with beautifully dressed mannequins, elegant musical instruments, and other luxurious items.
+The storefronts along each side were filled with beautifully dressed mannequins, musical instruments, and other luxurious items.

 It was a fantastic dream, until I decided to enter one of the stores for a closer look.
-To my surprise, when I opened the door there was nothing there, not even a floor, only what appeared to be a large, deep, dimly lit cellar, charred and black.
+To my surprise, when I opened the door there was nothing there, not even a floor, only what appeared to be a big, deep, dimly lit cellar, charred and black.

 In shock, I quickly closed the door and stepped back out on the sidewalk, and there again was this beautiful storefront.

 Sadly, the world recognizes a hypocrite.
 It has been said, "If you want to know how a Christian should act, ask a sinner."

 A new Christian is to put off the old self and put on the new.
-To put on the new self means to put on Christ, to attempt to live the way He did; to emulate Him, and to live according to His Word, (Col. 3:9-10).
+To put on the new man means to put on Christ, to attempt to live the way He did; to emulate Him, and to live according to His Word, (Col. 3:9-10).

-The Christian walk is an ongoing lifelong process that takes effort, patience, and concentration.
+The Christian walk is an ongoing, lifelong process that takes effort, patience, and concentration.
 It is our day in day out walk with the Lord that brings honor to Him, and that is our purpose.

 We are to honor God in every aspect of our daily lives.
 As Christians, we represent Christ at all times.
 We are not only to tell others about Him, but also to exemplify Him in all our actions and speech.